vidispine/hull/hull/doc/architecture.md

 ### The chart maintainers view

-While there is much freedom given to the chart designers and maintainers in how to abstract the configuration of the packaged applications, Helm unfortunately offers no fast, easy and maintanance free way to handle recurring demands.
+While there is much freedom given to the chart designers and maintainers in how to abstract the configuration of the packaged applications, Helm unfortunately offers no fast, easy and maintenance free way to handle recurring demands.
 It is fully focussed on having custom YAML templates for all objects in a chart in order to produce output.
 But considering that Helm chart maintainers might create and have to maintain a large number of Helm charts this way of working can become difficult.

 First of, getting started on building helm charts is challenging - especially for someone not experienced with the concepts of Kubernetes, Helm, YAML and Go Templating and all the relations between them which are needed to create sound helm charts.
-Furthermore, YAML and string templating don't play nice together which is something [rightfully critized](https://grafana.com/blog/2020/01/09/introducing-tanka-our-way-of-deploying-to-kubernetes/).
+Furthermore, YAML and string templating don't play nice together which is something [rightfully criticized](https://grafana.com/blog/2020/01/09/introducing-tanka-our-way-of-deploying-to-kubernetes/).
 It can become very finicky to produce valid YAML output with templating expressions.
 Typically starting a new helm chart from scratch requires a significant amount of copying and pasting templates from existing charts and adapting them to the new products needs.
 This is a time consuming and error prone process.

 Once charts have been created and published they need to be maintained.
 A maintainer maintaining a single Helm chart can reasonably do his work but let us assume it is required of her/him to maintain many helm charts.
 Then the amount of (for the large part) duplicated YAML blocks in templates grows very fast.
 Assuming you need to fix a conceptional issue you likely need to do this in a variety of files each time which is tedious and time consuming.